Governmental Projects for the Creation of a Hydrogen Society

 Produce hydrogen from wind power and mix it with a high calorific simulated gas similar to municipal natural gas, and transport it via pipelines to utilize it for commercial gas devices.

-Produce hydrogen from wind power, store and transport it using on-vehicle and stationary metal hydride tanks and hydrogen delivery vehicles to utilize it for pure hydrogen fuel cells at a hot spring facility.
+Produce hydrogen from wind power, store and transport it using on-vehicle and stationary metal hydride tanks and hydrogen delivery vehicles to utilize it for stationary fuel cells at a hot spring facility.

 Hydrogen is produced from wind power and solar power in this project.
 The hydrogen is transported in curdles and then utilized for FC forklifts and FCVs in neighboring regions.